dangtuanhuy/assembla-to-jira-migration/README.md

 $ ruby 11-jira_import_custom_fields.rb
 ```

-If any custom fields fail to be created, a list will be generated which you can use to fix manually to the Jira project.
-For example,
+If any custom fields fail to be created, a list will be generated which you can use to fix manually to the Jira project, something like this:

 ```
 IMPORTANT: the following custom JIRA fields MUST be linked to the Scrum Default and Scrum Bug screens.